Events hosted at LCC

 LCC’s Frontier History Encampment

-With the assistance of community partners, Lamar Community College proudly hosts an educational opportunity that brings the American Frontier to life for visitors.
+See history come to life at the Frontier History Encampment!
+With the assistance of community partners, Lamar Community College proudly hosts this biannual educational opportunity that brings the American Frontier to life for visitors.

 The Encampment illustrates what life was like on the Great Plains from 1800 – 1890, with attendees progressing through different periods in time.
 The event draws hundreds of attendees from Colorado and neighboring states.
 Unlike static museum displays, attendees interact with living historians by asking questions, joining in activities, and listening to the historians’ tales.